Gol-e Zard, Hamadan

-Gol-e Zard (گل زرد, also Romanized as Gol-e Zard and Gol Zard; also known as Sang-e Sefīd) is a village in Kamal Rud Rural District, Qolqol Rud District, Tuyserkan County, Hamadan Province, Iran.
-At the 2006 census, its population was 103, in 29 families.
+Gol-e Zard (گل زرد) (Note: Also romanized as Gol Zard; also known as Sang-e Sefīd) is a village in Kamal Rud Rural District of Qolqol Rud District in Tuyserkan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 103 in 29 households.
+The following census in 2011 counted 29 people in nine households.
+The 2016 census measured the population of the village as 24 people in eight households.